Marketing strategies. What’s the first thing you thought of?

-If I say the term “marketing strategies”, the first thing you’re probably thinking is about the techniques used for B2C (business to client) marketing.
+You most likely thought of something used for B2C (business to client) marketing.
 These are messages that you might send straight to clients or prospects.
-In this approach, the goal is to be compelling and persuasive enough that the audience responds and engages with your services.
+The goal here is to be compelling and persuasive enough that the audience responds and engages with your services.

-Business-to-business (B2B) marketing involves the sale of one company’s product or service to another company.
-As you may have guessed, it is an entirely different animal.
+It involves the sale of one company’s product or service to another company.
 B2B marketing techniques rely on the same basic principles as consumer marketing.
 However, they’re done in a unique way.
 Consumers choose products based on price, but also on popularity, status, and other emotional triggers.
 B2B buyers make decisions solely based on price and profit potential, and they are focused more on bottom-line revenue impact.
+You can imagine how drastically this changes a marketing strategy.

-B2B marketers generally focus on four large categories:
+Expert B2B marketers generally focus on 4 categories.

 - Companies that use their products.